stevegrunwell/schemify/readme.txt

 		}
 		</script>

 We simply generate this JSON-LD object and append it to our document's `<body>`.
-When Google or anyone else who supports JSON+LD structured data parses our page, they can immediately understand that Steve Grunwell is a person and determine his website, avatar, and biography.
+When Google or anyone else who supports JSON-LD structured data parses our page, they can immediately understand that Steve Grunwell is a person and determine his website, avatar, and biography.

 The best part?
 There's no need to change the markup within our theme!